Malick Thiaw: Newcastle United

-On 12 August 2025, Thiaw signed for English Premier League club Newcastle United for an estimated £30 million (€35 million) transfer fee, plus £4.3 million in add-ons.
+On 12 August 2025, Thiaw signed for English club Newcastle United of the Premier League for an estimated £30 million (€35 million) transfer fee, plus £4.3 million in add-ons.
 He signed a long-term deal with the Magpies and chose to wear the shirt number 12, while also reuniting with his former AC Milan teammate Sandro Tonali at his new club.
+On 29 November 2025, Thiaw scored two goals and was awarded Player of the Match in a 4–1 away victory over Everton.

+At the beginning of the 26/27 Premier league season, Thiaw was named the Captain of Newcastle United for their opening fixtures against Liverpool and Tottenham, during the absence of club captain Dan Burn.

 International career

-Born in Germany to a Senegalese father and Finnish mother, Thiaw holds German and Finnish passports.
+Born in Germany to a Senegalese father and a Finnish mother, Thiaw holds German and Finnish passports.

 In 2017, he was called up to represent the Finland U17s, but failed to make any appearance.

 On 15 March 2021, Thiaw was called up to represent the Germany U21s for the 2021 UEFA European Under-21 Championship.

 Aged just 21, he was called up to the Germany senior team by head coach Hansi Flick for the friendly matches against Peru and Belgium on 25 and 28 March 2023.
 Thiaw made his international debut for Germany on 16 June, starting in a 1–0 loss to Poland.

+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.

 Personal life

 Thiaw is the son of a Senegalese father and a Finnish mother from Oulu who lived in Germany.
 He speaks German, Finnish, Wolof, English and Italian.
 Thiaw identifies as a Muslim.
-On 14 November 2023, his girlfriend Aminah gave birth to his daughter, Moussa Laye.
+On 14 November 2023, his wife Aminah gave birth to his daughter, Moussa Laye.

 His cousin Issa Thiaw is a football coach and a former player.